INFORMSJoC/2023.0366/README.md

 ## Description

 This repository provides data for the problem and code for the method.
-The main folders are `data`and `codes`.
+The main folders are `data`and `code`.

 - `data`: This folder includes the data used in the paper.
 - `code`: This folder contains the source code and the code for experimental comparison.